zenwork/mkdn-web-component/README.md

       * add support for dropcaps at document start
       * expose some kind of styling interface (in progress)
       * document marked and highlight.js integration
+      * review size of highlight.js... see how to use less
+      * remove the style property
   * mkdn-list
       * implement support for groups
   * mkdn-view